Politics of Singapore: Parliament

 The unicameral Singaporean parliament is the legislature in Singapore with the president as its head.
 Before independence in 1965, it was known as the Legislative Assembly.
 It currently consists of 93 members of parliament.
 The maximum term of any one parliament is five years, after which a general election must be held within three months of the dissolution of parliament.

 The 93 elected members of parliament (MPs) are elected on a plurality voting basis and represent either single-member constituencies (SMCs) or group representation constituencies (GRCs).
 In GRCs, political parties field a team of between three and six candidates.
 At least one candidate in the team must belong to a minority race.

 Formerly, there were no GRCs, and all constituencies of Singapore were represented by one member, but amendments to the Parliamentary Elections Act in 1991 led to the creation of GRCs, thus creating a plurality voting system in the process.

 This development has led to complaints from opposition parties that they are often unable to field one, let alone three or more candidates.
 Out of the 93 members of parliament, 26 are female.
 In the 2001 and 2006 general election, the incumbent People's Action Party (PAP) won the same configuration of 82 out of the 84 seats.
 The final results of the 2020 general election saw a 8.62% swing against the PAP from the 2015 elections of 69.86%.

-The constitution also provides for the appointment of other members of parliament not voted in at an election.
+The constitution also allows for the appointment of additional members of parliament who are not elected during an election.
 Up to six non-constituency members of parliament from the opposition political parties can be appointed.
 Currently, there are two non-constituency members of parliament.

 A constitutional provision for the appointment of up to nine nominated members of parliament (NMPs) was made in 1990.
 NMPs are appointed by the president for a term of two and a half years on the recommendation of a select committee chaired by the speaker of Parliament and are not connected to any political parties.
 The youngest NMP to be sworn into parliament was 26 years old, Yip Pin Xiu.

 In 2018, nine NMPs were sworn in, out of which five were female.

 Both non-constituency and nominated members of parliament cannot vote on the following issues: